Skip to content

 Visit site

 French luxury expedition with PONANT Explorers (hybrid-electric ships).
-Le Commandant Charcot (LNG-electric, polar).
+Le Commandant Charcot (LNG hybrid-electric, PC2 polar).
 Gastronomy + naturalist combined.
-Per-night $1,000-2,500.
+Per-night from $1,000-2,500.

 Visit site